-Amateur Radio, also known as “ham radio“, allows enthusiasts to communicate with other amateurs around the world, and experiment with all aspects of radio.
+Amateur Radio, also known as “ham radio“, is a unique hobby that allows enthusiasts to explore the world of radio with other amateurs around the world.
 If you have an interest in anything to do with radio, communication or electronics, then amateur radio could be the hobby for you.
+Read on to find out more.

 Video: Amateur Radio in 2 Minutes |

-Why would I want to become a ham?
+Why would you want to become a ham?

 If you’ve ever been interested in, or dabbled with, radio or electronics, it’s worth considering becoming a radio amateur to learn more about technology and radio.
-If any of the following apply to you, you might be interested in finding out more:
+If any of the following apply to you, this could be the hobby for you:

 - Interested in electronics or gadgets?